 As an editor of ‘A Vision for Change’, the ten year Government policy on mental health service reform, and a mental health professional with over 30 years of experience, Tony was inspired to work with the young people who became our first Youth Advisory Panel, to set up Headstrong – The National Centre for Youth Mental Health.
 We were created to change how Ireland thinks about and supports young people's mental health through our three programmes of Research, Engagement and Jigsaw Services.

-Tony says, “I think as we reach our 10th anniversary and reflect on what worked well, it’s obvious that our smartest move was to consult young people about what they wanted and needed.
+Tony said of our 10th anniversary, “I think as we reach our 10th anniversary and reflect on what worked well, it’s obvious that our smartest move was to consult young people about what they wanted and needed.
 Young people keep everyone who works here honest and on track”.

 In 2016, we changed our name to Jigsaw – The National Centre for Youth Mental Health.

 We remain committed to leading the change in youth mental health through influencing change, strengthening communities and delivering services through our evidence-informed early intervention and prevention approach.

 - With the support of the One Foundation, we are founded as Headstrong: The National Centre for Youth Mental Health by Dr Tony Bates and our first Youth Advisory Panel.
 The Youth Advisory Panel are an essential part of what we do.
 Aged from 16-25, they are involved in all areas of our work.
 From recruitment of staff through to public campaigns, and much more, they make sure young people’s views and opinions on youth mental health are heard.